ICTU/sonar/README.md

           # This needs explicit mapping due to https://github.com/docker-library/postgres/blob/4e48e3228a30763913ece952c611e5e9b95c8759/Dockerfile.template#L52
           - /db/postgresql_data:/var/lib/postgresql/data

 > Note: Change the passwords above to your own secret value

+> Note: The environment variables below can be used to set additional Java options, for instance to set the timezone use:

+      - SONAR_WEB_JAVAADDITIONALOPTS=-Duser.timezone=Europe/Amsterdam
+      - SONAR_CE_JAVAADDITIONALOPTS=-Duser.timezone=Europe/Amsterdam
+      - SONAR_SEARCH_JAVAADDITIONALOPTS=-Duser.timezone=Europe/Amsterdam

 > Note: The sonar start script waits for the database to be available only when using PostgreSQL.